nelsonjchen/mindflakes.com/content/post/barrier-ci-wip.md

 So, I noticed on their [GitHub repo][barrier] that the builds for various platforms was inconsistent.
 OK, maybe I can help fix their CI systems.

 More worringly, there was some Appveyor CI system configured.
-It was not configured with the `appveyor.yml` method and the
+It was not configured with the `appveyor.yml` method and the build process was non-transparent.
+It was also failing.

 My current CI system of choice for open source projects is [Microsoft's Azure Pipelines][ap].
 For open source projects on GitHub, they'll provide 10 parallel jobs of *Mac*, Linux, and *Windows*. *Mac* and *Windows* usually only show up as premium options or are severely rate-limited.
 As far as I can tell, whatever cluster Microsoft has created for their service, it's really not limited by capacity.